Central Asia Institute and Pennies for Peace present the Peace Leader Awards

 Peace Leaders are big, small, young, old, kids, and adults.
 You don’t have to build a school to be a Peace Leader.
 Are you are quietly making a difference?
 Then we want you hear from you!

-Congratulations to the 2016 Peace Leader Award winners:
+Congratulations to the 2017 Peace Leader Award winners:

-Highland Elementary School, Riverside, California
+Foothill Elementary School, Santa Barbara, California

 In 2007, Michele Hay, a third-grade teacher at Foothill Elementary School in Santa Barbara, California, received an end-of-year gift from a parent.
 It was the book Three Cups of Tea, which chronicles the story of how Central Asia Institute and Pennies for Peace began.
 Inside the front cover, the parent wrote a note to Michele, thanking her for the year and for making a difference for her students.
 Michele has been teaching at Foothill Elementary for 20 years.
 “I consider Foothill home.
 We have a wonderfully collaborative and supportive staff, administration, and parent community,” she said.
 Read more…

 Robinson Barracks Elementary School is located in an American military community just outside of Stuttgart, a large metropolitan city in southwestern Germany.
 Like most Department of Defense Dependent Schools (DoDDS), the students who attend Robinson Barracks Elementary have one, and sometimes two, parents serving in the U.S. military, many of whom have been stationed in Afghanistan.
 Read more…